YTKme/GDS/docs/_docs/ml/coursera/machine-learning-foundations-a-case-study-approach/week-5.md

 * It's been well studied as a treatment for headaches
 * But what if it's discovered to have some other possible use (blood thinning? heart patients?)
 * If can find these types of relationships, if can repurpose this drug for some other treatment, then that could be really useful
-* It's really quite costly and lengthy process to get <abbr data-toggle="tooltip" title="Food and Drug Administration">FDA</abbr> approval for a completely new drug
+* It's really quite costly and lengthy process to get <abbr data-bs-toggle="tooltip" title="Food and Drug Administration">FDA</abbr> approval for a completely new drug
 * But if can take a drug where the types of side effects and the possible risk associated are already well known and well studied
 * Then it's a lot easier to get approval for treatment with some other condition